What to do in an 8-hour layover in London?

 A long layover can either be a pain because you will die of boredom or you can use them to your advantage by visiting the city you are in (if you have enough time of course).
 In our case, we decided to catch a glimpse of London, (we were on our way to Bulgaria & Greece) even though we had to change airports and do all this in 8 hours.

-Heads-up, a good time management of your London layover is key!
-Remember that if you leave an airport, you will have to go through security and customs (if you are an international traveller) so be sure to leave at least 1 hour to do all of this processes.
+Pro tip: a good time management of your London layover is key!
+Remember that if you leave an airport, you will have to go through security and customs (if you are an international traveller) so be sure to keep at least 1 hour to do all of these processes.
+Also remember that you need to be on time for your next connecting flight, so at least 1 hour before your boarding time.
+Use this tool to plan your transportation time, it will tell you if there are delays or how long it will take you to get to the attraction that you want to visit.

 If you need to change airports, worry not, the transfer is very easy.
-If you are in Heathrow airport, you can take the Central London Express (faster but more expensive) which will take you downtown.
+If you are in London Heathrow airport, you can take the Heathrow Express (faster but more expensive) which will take you downtown.
 The other option, the cheapest option, is to take the Piccadilly line which will get you to Central London.
-The Stansted Airport has also an express train which works the same way and that will get you to London Liverpool Station from where you can get access to the underground.
-Buy a one-day pass directly at the airport.
+The Stansted Airport has also an express train which works the same way.
+You take this train at the London Liverpool Station from where you can get access to the underground.
+For all your transports, I will suggest to buy a one-day pass directly at the airport.
 There, you will get unlimited entries to the tube for £26.
+If not, you can consider buying an Oyster card, these two options will allow you to save some time while purchasing your tickets.

 Visiting London in less than 8 hours